xdlivecat/PauloVM/README.md

 # Legal disclaimer

 *Google Play and the Google Play logo are trademarks of Google LLC.* Embotic is owned by @superevilluke.
 This app is licensed under the MIT License.
+Please read the *LICENSE* file for further information.